pipecat-ai/rtvi-infra-examples/README.md

 ## Quickstart

-**Please note: the Daily SDK required is not currently supported on Windows.
-The required dependencies will currently fail to install.**
+**Please note: the Daily SDK (`daily-python`) required by the bot files is not currently supported on Windows.
+The required dependencies will currently fail to install.
+Please use an alternative OS (Windows support is on Daily's roadmap for future development.)**

 #### Install the development dependencies: